-Flavonols are well suited for altering auxin transport and signaling.
-They have the power of modifying the activities of a huge amount of proteins (Wendy Ann Peer, Blakeslee, Yang, & Murphy, 2011; W. A. Peer & Murphy, 2006; Santelia et al., 2008) and function as powerful reactive oxygen species (ROS) scavengers (Agati, Matteini, Goti, & Tattini, 2007; Agati & Tattini, 2010; Wendy Ann Peer, Cheng, & Murphy, 2013).
-Quercetin disturbs the activity of serine-threenine PINOID (PID) proteins, which are responsible for the localization of PINFORMED (PIN) auxin-efflux facilitator proteins (Adamowski & Friml, 2015; Michniewicz et al., 2007; W. A. Peer & Murphy, 2006).
-Flavonoids determine the auxin gradient in the auxin level at both cellular or tissue stage by affecting auxin's catabolism (Wendy Ann Peer et al., 2011; Wendy Ann Peer et al., 2013; Zhang & Peer, 2017), i.e., performing the function of ROS scavengers.
-It is still unclear whether there is an impact of flavonols-induced ROS scavenging ability on the auxin signaling (Gayomba, Watkins, & Muday, 2017).
-Flavonols regulate the IAA oxidation by retarding the activity DIOXYGENASE for AUXIN OXIDATION1 (DAO1) proteins that belong to the 2-oxoglutarate and Fe(II) dependent oxygenase superfamily (Fig. 2).
-Besides, flavonols can reduce the level of IAA radicals generated in IAA oxidation and chelate its cofactor Mn(II) ion (Mathesius, 2001); hence, flavonols can be responsible for modulating auxin level, and the respective growth progresses.
-Previous studies also support that a hike in IAA level enhances ROS production and promotes IAA oxidation, hence repressing the auxin signaling.
-At the cellular level, flavonoids might perform a local buffer role for the ROS gradient and boost the plant response against the changing environment (Wendy Ann Peer et al., 2013; Zhang & Peer, 2017).
-Environmental stresses induce H2O2 production (ROS), which triggers the specific MAP kinase such as NPK and ANP1 kinase, in tobacco and A. thaliana, which divert the auxin-related signaling oxidative stress signaling (Kovtun, Chiu, Tena, & Sheen, 2000).
-In short, H_2O_2 activates the MAPK cascade, which represses auxin-induced activities and promotes stress protection mechanisms (Fig. 2).
+Flavonols are well suited for altering auxin transport and, signaling, and have the power of modifying the activities of huge amount of proteins (Wendy Ann Peer, Blakeslee, Yang, & Murphy, 2011; W. A. Peer & Murphy, 2006; Santelia et al., 2008) and functions as powerful reactive oxygen species (ROS) scavengers (Agati, Matteini, Goti, & Tattini, 2007; Agati & Tattini, 2010; Wendy Ann Peer, Cheng, & Murphy, 2013).
+Quercetin disturbs the activity of serine-threenine PINOID (PID) proteins, which is responsible for the PINFORMED (PIN) auxin-efflux facilitator proteins (PIN) proteins localization (Adamowski & Friml, 2015; Michniewicz et al., 2007; W. A. Peer & Murphy, 2006).
+Flavonoids determine the auxin gradient in the auxin level at both cellular or tissue stage by affecting the catabolism of auxin (Wendy Ann Peer et al., 2011; Wendy Ann Peer et al., 2013; Zhang & Peer, 2017), i.e., performing the function of ROS scavengers.
+It is still under investigation whether there is an impact of flavonols-induced ROS scavenging ability on the auxin signaling (Gayomba, Watkins, & Muday, 2017).
+They regulate the IAA oxidation as it can retard the activity DIOXYGENASE for AUXIN OXIDATION1 (DAO1) proteins that belong to 2-oxoglutarate and Fe(II) dependent oxygenase superfamily (Fig. 2).
+Besides, flavonols may decline the level of IAA radicals generated in IAA oxidation and chelate its cofactor Mn(II) ion (Mathesius, 2001); hence, it can be responsible for modulating auxin level, and the respective growth progresses.
+Previous studies also support that a hiked IAA level enhances ROS production consecutively promotes IAA oxidation, hence repressing the auxin signaling.
+At the cellular level, flavonoids might perform like a local buffer for ROS gradient and boost the plant for responding against the changing environment (Wendy Ann Peer et al., 2013; Zhang & Peer, 2017).
+Environmental stresses induce the H_2O_2 production (ROS), which triggers the specific MAP kinase such as NPK and ANP1 kinase in tobacco and A. thaliana that divert the auxin-related signaling oxidative stress signaling (Kovtun, Chiu, Tena, & Sheen, 2000).
+In short, H2O2 activates the MAPK cascade, which represses auxin-induced activities and promotes stress protection mechanisms (Fig. 2).

-Severe alterations in cellular redox-homeostasis that promote flavonol biosynthesis have been noted(Akhtar et al. 2010); this synthesized antioxidant flavonol might also regulate signaling of auxin as a large amount of flavonoids have been found near sites of high auxin concentration (Grunewald et al., 2012; Lewis et al., 2011).
-This is further supported by the finding that flavonoids are synthesized in the nucleus (Agati, Azzarello, Pollastri, & Tattini, 2012; Watkins, Hechler, & Muday, 2014), making it easy to influence MAP kinase activities.
-It becomes significant under stressed conditions, as re-organization of MAP kinases occurs from the cytoplasmic portion to the nuclear region for assisting the cellular re-programming (Komis, Šamajová, Ovečka, & Šamaj, 2018).
+It is speculated that severe alteration in cellular redox-homeostasis promotes flavonol biosynthesis (Akhtar et al. 2010); further, this synthesized antioxidant flavonol might regulate signaling of auxin as large amount of flavonoids found near high auxin concentration (Grunewald et al., 2012; Lewis et al., 2011).
+This is further supported as flavonoids are synthesized in the nucleus (Agati, Azzarello, Pollastri, & Tattini, 2012; Watkins, Hechler, & Muday, 2014), and it makes it easy to influence MAP kinase activities.
+It becomes very significant under stressed conditions, as re-organization of MAP kinases occurs from the cytoplasmic portion to the nuclear region for assisting the cellular re-programming (Komis, Šamajová, Ovečka, & Šamaj, 2018).